Top Stories

 Yesterday, I spent two hours watching YouTube videos on creativity, and I stumbled upon a video featuring singer/songwriter/producer/composer, Marshia Ambrosius.
 If you don’t know who Marshia is; she’s one of the most successful British songwriters.
 She’s also written songs for Michael Jackson and many others.

-By Edina Jackson-Yussif 11 months ago in Art
+By Edina Jackson-Yussif about a year ago in Art

 Retired Colors